gallayagnesh/cotton-crop-disease-detection-using-SWIN_transformers/README.md

 # Cotton Crop Disease Detection using SWIN Transformers

-This project is a machine learning-based solution to detect the disease in cotton crops using SWIN Transformers.
+This project is a Deep learning and Computer vision-based solution to detect the disease in cotton crops using SWIN Transformers.

 ## Table of Contents
 - [Introduction](#introduction)